nvmax/FluxComfyDiscordbot/readme.md

  - this is the workflow for comfyui to use for image generations, the bot uses the api format of this file.
 2. ratios.json - this is a edit of mikey_nodes to add more resolutions that his nodes did not have that flux supports, location  ```ComfyUI_windows_portable\ComfyUI\custom_nodes\mikey_nodes```
   - replace exsisting ratios.json with one provided.
+3. copy over the 4x-ClearRealityV1.pth into your comfyui/models/upscale_models folder.
+4. if using FluxFusion V2 4 steps GGUF NF4 FP8FP16.safetensors please download and place in your comfyui/models/checkpoints folder.